TACC/coe-332-sp23/docs/unit01/python_refresher.rst

 Test your understanding of the materials above by attempting the following exercises.

-* Create a list of ~10 different integers.
+* Use the ``random`` module to generate a list of 10 different random integers between 1 and 100.
 Write a function (using modulus and conditionals) to determine if each integer is even or odd.
-Print to screen each digit followed by the word 'even' or 'odd' as appropriate.
+Print to screen each integer followed by the word 'even' or 'odd' as appropriate.
 * Using nested for loops and if statements, write a program that iterates over every integer from 3 to 100 (inclusive) and prints out the number only if it is a prime number.
-* Create three lists containing 10 integers each.
-The first list should contain all the integers sequentially from 1 to 10 (inclusive).
-The second list should contain the squares of each element in the first list.
-The third list should contain the cubes of each element in the first list.
-Print all three lists side-by-side in three columns.
-E.g. the first row should contain 1, 1, 1 and the second row should contain 2, 4, 8.
+* Write a script to read in /usr/share/dict/words and print just the last 10 lines of the file, and print all words beginning with the letters "pyt".
-* Write a script to read in /usr/share/dict/words and print just the last 10 lines of the file.
-Write another script to only print words beginning with the letters "pyt".
+* Use the ``names`` module to generate a list of 10 different full names.
+Write a function to determine the length of each name in number of characters.
+Print to screen each name followed by the length of each name as an integer.
+Hint: try passing a string into the ``len()`` function.

 Additional Resources
 --------------------

-* `The Python Standard Library <https://docs.python.org/3/library/>`_
+* `The Python Standard Library <https://docs.python.org/3.8/library/>`_
 * `PEP 8 Python Style Guide <https://www.python.org/dev/peps/pep-0008/>`_
 * `Python3 environment in a browser <https://www.katacoda.com/scenario-examples/courses/environment-usages/python>`_
 * `Jupyter Notebooks in a browser <https://jupyter.org/try>`_